 - Years 10 or 11 (S3-4) to discuss developing careers plans and enable students to make informed post-16 decisions (appropriate subject choice, work experience and skills development)

 - Year 12 (S5) to discuss post-18 options (including university / apprenticeships) based on evolving career plans

 - Year 13 (S6) for individual support such as mock-interviews or an opportunity to discuss changes to post-18 plans.

 Quality, impartial guidance

-Inspiring Futures' career consultants are qualified to Level 6 in Careers Guidance and Development, Level 11 SCQF or equivalent.
-Our careers consultants benefit from regular CPD and have access to a network of expert knowledge.
+Inspiring Futures' career advisers are qualified to Level 6 in Careers Guidance and Development, Level 11 SCQF or equivalent.
+Our careers advisers benefit from regular CPD and have access to a network of expert knowledge.
 This combination ensures that students will receive the most appropriate information, advice and guidance.

 Benefits of guidance discussions

-- Provide an opportunity for students to talk with an impartial expert about their ideas, aspirations and options
+- Provide an opportunity for students to talk with an impartial careers adviser about their ideas, aspirations and options

 - Help students develop self-awareness and feed this knowledge into their career plans